Skip to main content

 RESIDENT DISABLED VETERAN LIFETIME COMBO LICENSE

-Military veterans who have a service-connected disability (with an overall combined rating of 60% or more by the Dept. of Veteran's Affairs) and are residents of Colorado can obtain a lifetime combo small game/fishing license.
+Purple Heart recipients or military veterans who have a service-connected disability (with an overall combined rating of 60% or more by the Dept. of Veteran's Affairs) and are residents of Colorado can obtain a free lifetime fishing or combo small game/fishing license.

 HELP IMPROVE YOUR FISHERIES